abcubed3/go-slot-scheduler/readme.md

 gcloud run deploy go-slot-scheduler --region ${REGION} --set-env-vars=MAX_SLOTS=${MAX_SLOTS},QUEUE_ID=${QUEUE_ID},QUEUE_LOCATION=${QUEUE_LOCATION} --no-allow-unauthenticated --service-account=$SERV_ACCT --source .
 ```
+# TODO: Terraform cloud run service enablement with app stack separate, I would consider moving the above to a service.yaml definition that can be modified and then used wiht gcloud run service ...

 * Payload of http request in `data.json`
 ``` json